05 Jun Developing self-esteem

 There is much research that shows that self-esteem plays a huge role in children developing in their quest of discovering and building their strong selves.
-Self- esteem is a key element of emotional wellbeing for kids to be curious and confident enough to keep trying different things and experiences through recognising their weaknesses and strengths and learning how to use those
+Self- esteem is a key element of emotional well-being for children to be curious and confident enough to keep trying different things and experiences through recognising their weaknesses and strengths and learning how to use those effectively.

 Little actions that can help in a big way!